monnky/ComfyUI-Story2Video/README.md

 ##Format start##

 Character Descriptions

-Character Descriptions
-1. Mira the Rabbit | Female | (Age 10)
+1. Mira the Rabbit, Female, [HUMANOID]
-Humanoid small rabbit girl with soft silver fur and bright, expressive amber eyes.
+Age 10, Small rabbit girl with soft silver fur and bright, expressive amber eyes.
 Wears a brown traveler's tunic, dark brown boots, and a small leather satchel over her hip.
 Curious, brave, impatient, and always asking questions.
-2. Oliver the Turtle | Male | (Age 11)
+2. Oliver the Turtle, Male, [HUMANOID]
-Humanoid, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
+Age 11, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
 Wears flowing earth-toned green robes and carries a rolled parchment map under his arm.
 Wise, thoughtful, and moves slowly.

-Scene 1: The Attic Discovery
+Scene 1 The Attic Discovery
-Location: The Attic of Willow Hollow Cottage
+Location "The Attic of Willow Hollow Cottage"

-Mira walks through the dusty attic, holding up an old clock.
-She dusts off a strange bronze lantern.
-A soft golden light flickers inside.
+Mira, the small rabbit girl with soft silver fur and amber eyes, walks through the dusty attic holding up an old clock.
+She dusts off a strange bronze lantern, and a soft golden light flickers inside.

-Scene 2: The Forest Path
+Scene 2 The Forest Path
-Location: Moonleaf Forest Entrance
+Location "Moonleaf Forest Entrance"

-Mira holds the glowing lantern next to Oliver, pointing to the carvings on the glass.
+Mira holds the glowing lantern next to Oliver, the turtle boy with his deep green shell and golden vine patterns, pointing to the carvings on the glass.
 They look up in awe as golden dust floats around them.

-Scene 3: The Stone Bridge
+Scene 3 The Stone Bridge
-Location: Silverstream Bridge
+Location "Silverstream Bridge"
 Mira and Oliver tie thick ropes around the leaning oak tree, straining as they secure it to the stone pillars.

-Scene 4: Aftermath
+Scene 4 Aftermath
-Location: Silverstream Riverbank
+Location "Silverstream Riverbank"
 The tree crashes safely onto the muddy bank.
-Mira and Oliver stand side-by-side on the bridge, watching the storm clouds roll away.
+Mira and Oliver stand side by side on the bridge, watching the storm clouds roll away.

 ##Format end##
 ```